athoune/Presentations/01_apache/index.md

 # A patch #

-The origin of its name.
+"A patch" is the origin of its name.
 Elder software which ruled the Web.

 !SLIDE